Biggyhands/to-do-list/README.md

 # to-do-list
-this is a early project of my react learning path (NOT RESPONSIVE)
+this is an early project of my react learning path (NOT RESPONSIVE)

 watch deploy = https://todo-list-biggyhands.netlify.app/